 Naloxone is a medication approved by the Food and Drug Administration (FDA) designed to rapidly reverse opioid overdose.
 It is an opioid antagonist—meaning that it binds to opioid receptors and can reverse and block the effects of other opioids, such as such as heroin, morphine, and oxycodone.
 Administered when a patient is showing signs of opioid overdose, naloxone is a temporary treatment and its effects do not last long.
 Therefore, it is critical to obtain medical intervention as soon as possible after administering/receiving naloxone.

 There are many benefits to Medication-assisted treatment.
-Evidence from research shows the use of both medication and therapy can successfully treat opioid addiction, and for some people suffering with addiction, MAT can help maintain long-term recovery.
-In other instances MAT is also used to prevent or reduce opioid overdose.
-In fact, the combination of approved medication with professional counseling is considered the Gold Standard for treatment of opioid addiction.
+Evidence from research shows that medication and therapy can successfully treat opioid addiction, and for some people suffering from addiction, MAT can help maintain long-term recovery.
+In other instances, MAT is also used to prevent or reduce the chances of an overdose.
+The combination of approved medication with professional counseling is considered the Gold Standard for the treatment of opioid addiction.

 There is often a lack of knowledge of the setting and method of treatment that may lead to a lack of support from friends or family.
-Our facilities are known as Opioid Treatment Programs (OTPs) and are certified by the Drug Enforcement Agency (DEA), Substance Abuse and Mental Health Services Administration (SAMHSA) and the state in which operated.
+Our facilities are known as Opioid Treatment Programs (OTPs).
+They are certified by the Drug Enforcement Agency (DEA), Substance Abuse and Mental Health Services Administration (SAMHSA), and the state in which operated.

-MAT Texas is staffed by licensed nurses, therapist and board certified physicians that work as a team in supervised assessment and treatment, using methadone, buprenorphine, or naltrexone, of individuals who have opioid use disorders.
+MAT Texas is staffed by licensed nurses, therapists, and board-certified physicians that work as a team in supervised assessment and treatment, using methadone, buprenorphine, or naltrexone, of individuals who have opioid use disorders.